Clean Room and Classification: Summary of 4 Different Standards

 - Relative Humidity

-- Differential Pressure between the different areas
+- Differential Pressure

-Movement In The Environment
+2. Movement In The Environment

-- Ready to use Sterilized gowns (lint-free)
+- Ready to use sterilized gowns (lint-free)

 Clean Room and Classification